boltzmann-brain/hugo-homepage/content/resume.md

 ## Work

-#### Applied Scientist, Vijil
+#### Senior Applied Scientist, Vijil
 2024-present

 - Improve and create automated methods to evaluate the trustworthiness and ethical aspects of large language models.
 Conducted quality control on red-teaming prompts from academic research; evaluated and improved on methods for detecting undesirable model responses.
-- Contribute to codebase containing large quantities of red-teaming prompt objects and detectors of undesirable model responses.
+- Contribute to and maintain codebase containing large quantities of red-teaming prompt objects and detectors of undesirable model responses.
 - Design evaluation harnesses for both safety and performance aspects of LLMs, using latest academic research as a guide.

 #### Senior Data Scientist, Capital One